-Therefore by delivering a broad and balanced curriculum, we will strive to ensure our pupils recognise risk and build resilience to manage any such risk themselves, where appropriate to their age and ability; but also to help pupils develop the critical thinking skills needed to engage in informed debate
+Therefore, by delivering a broad and balanced curriculum, we will strive to ensure our pupils recognise risk and build resilience to manage any such risk themselves, where appropriate to their age and ability; but also, to help pupils develop the critical thinking skills needed to engage in informed debate

-7. Whistle Blowing
+6. Whistle Blowing

-Where there are concerns of extremism or radicalisation, pupils and staff are able to discuss this with the Designated Safeguarding Lead.
-If, for any reason they feel unable to do this, then they are able to make use of our internal systems to Whistle Blow or raise any issue in confidence.
-Please refer to School Whistle Blowing Policy.
+Where there are concerns of extremism or radicalisation, pupils and staff can discuss this with the Designated Safeguarding Lead.
+If, for any reason they feel unable to do this, then they can make use of our Whistleblowing procedure or raise any issue in confidence.

-8. Child Protection
+7. Child Protection

-Please refer to our Safequarding and Child Protection Policy for the full procedural framework.
+Please refer to our Safeguarding and Child Protection Policy for the full procedural framework.